-Seguam appears to occur at the approximate boundary of two naturally occurring assemblages.
+The tagging studies conducted near Seguam Pass (in area 541) in August 2000, 2001 and 2002 indicated that the 20 nm trawl exclusion zones around the rookeries on Seguam and Agligadak Islands are effective in minimizing disturbance to prey fields within them (McDermott et al. 2005).
+The boundary of the 20 nm trawl exclusion zone at Seguam appears to occur at the approximate boundary of two naturally occurring assemblages.
 The movement rate between the two assemblages is small.
 Therefore, the results obtained in area 541 at Seguam regarding the efficacy of the trawl exclusion zone may not generally apply to other, smaller zones to the west.
-The tagging work has been expanded and tagging studies were conducted inside and outside the 10 nm trawl exclusion zones in Tanaga Pass (in 2002), near Amchitka Island (in 2003) and off Kiska Island (in 2006).
+The tagging studies were expanded to management area 542, both inside and outside the 10 nm trawl exclusion zones in Tanaga Pass (in 2002), near Amchitka Island (in 2003) and off Kiska Island (in 2006).
 Movement rates at Tanaga pass and Kiska Island appear similar to those at Seguam with the trawl exclusion zones overlaying apparent natural boundaries to local aggregations.
-Movement rates at Amchitka appear to be higher relative to Seguam (pers. comm.
-Elizabeth Logerwell and Susanne McDermott, AFSC).
-The boundaries at Amchitka bisect Atka mackerel habitat unlike Seguam and Tanaga.
+Movement rates at Amchitka were higher relative to Seguam.
+The boundaries at Amchitka bisect Atka mackerel habitat, unlike the boundaries at Seguam and Tanaga